-Although the published incidence of viral neonatal nosocomial infection is considerably lower than bacterial nosocomial infection , significant mortality and morbidity occur in the estimated one percent of infants who acquire a viral infection after admission to the neonatal intensive care unit (NICU) .
+Although the published incidence of viral neonatal nosocomial infection is considerably lower than bacterial nosocomial infection , significant mortality and morbidity occur in the estimated 1 percent of infants who acquire a viral infection after admission to the neonatal intensive care unit (NICU) .

 The epidemiology, and the viruses and their clinical manifestations of nosocomial viral infection in the NICU will be reviewed here.